 “You need to pay tax on the fair market value of the conversion.
 Under the new Trump tax plan (Tax Cuts and Jobs Act of 2017), once a conversion is done, it can no longer be rescinded as was the case prior to the act.
 In other words, once you do a conversion, it is final.
 In the past, people have done Roth IRA conversions and, if the investment did not perform well, they would retract the conversion.
 The act stopped that strategy.”

 Backdoor Roth IRA Frequently Asked Questions (FAQs)

 If you still have questions about backdoor Roth IRAs after reading this article, here are some of the frequently asked questions about Roth IRA conversions.
 If you don’t see an answer to your question, be sure to post it in the comment section.
-You can also visit the FitSmallBusiness Forum and post it there.

 Some backdoor Roth IRA frequently asked questions include:

 There is no limit on the number of Roth IRAs that a person can have.
 Roth IRA contribution limits are the only restriction.
 No matter how many traditional or Roth IRAs you have, you can contribute a total of $6,000 per year, plus an extra $1,000 if you’re age 50 or older.

 How Much Can You Convert to a Backdoor Roth IRA?

 If you decide to do a backdoor Roth IRA conversion, there is no limit on the amount that you can convert, nor is there a limit on the number of conversions you can do.
 There used to be a Roth IRA conversion limit of $100,000, but that limit has been lifted.